These uses for hand sanitizer are bound to surprise you. Who knew it was so versatile?

 12. Get sticky pine pitch off your hands and other surfaces.

-13. Clean and deodorize spills on car seats between washings.
+13. Clean the spills on child car seats.

-14. Treat greasy stains prior to washing clothes.
+14. Treat greasy stains before washing clothes.
 (Use unscented, uncolored sanitizer for this.)

 15. Clean dusty candles: wipe on then wipe away the dust.